 Is it just us or does Northern Virginia seem to be getting windier?
 It seems like every week there’s a new storm or microburst complete with downed trees in the road and roof shingles flying.
-This has many of our neighbors thinking about roof replacement and wondering when is the best time to replace their roof.
+This has many of our neighbors thinking about roof replacement and wondering when is the best time to replace their roofs.
 DryHome is ready to help you with roof replacement decisions at any time of year, but there are a few important factors to consider when making your plan.

 Roof Replacement: Have A Plan in Place